Pi4J/pi4j-example-devices/src/main/java/com/pi4j/devices/mcp23xxxApplication/README.md

     2. Configure any/all pins (all configurations options)
     3. Monitor any specific pin for input interrupts.
 These interrupts will call the event handler on the event class associated with the pin
-    4. Supports logging facilities inplemented by log4_v2
+    4. Supports logging facilities implemented by log4_v2

 The classes are implemented using the Pi4j_V2 requirements of September 1 2020.